laravel-cap maintained by oliweb

 </form>

-The widget automatically injects a hidden cap-token field into its parent form upon successful verification.
+The widget automatically injects a hidden cap-token field (or the value of CAP_TOKEN_FIELD) into its parent form upon successful verification.

 CSP nonce support